-OAuth 2.0 is the next evolution of the OAuth protocol which was originally created in late 2006.
+OAuth 2.0 is the industry-standard protocol for authorization.
+OAuth 2.0 supersedes the work done on the original OAuth protocol created in 2006.
 OAuth 2.0 focuses on client developer simplicity while providing specific authorization flows for web applications, desktop applications, mobile phones, and living room devices.
 This specification is being developed within the IETF OAuth WG.

 Questions, suggestions and protocol changes should be discussed on the mailing list.

 - Threat Model and Security Considerations - RFC 6819

 - OAuth 2.0 Token Introspection - RFC 7662, to determine the active state and meta-information of a token

 - PKCE - Proof Key for Code Exchange, better security for native apps

 - Native Apps - Recommendations for using OAuth 2.0 with native apps

 - JSON Web Token - RFC 7519